MG4CE/SYSC3303-Elevators/Readme.md

-# Iteration 4 - SYSC 3303 - The Schedulators
+# Iteration 5 - SYSC 3303 - The Schedulators

-Iteration 4 involves the addition of Faults to the system, including door faults, as well as unresponsive elevators (stuck in shaft)
+Iteration 5 involves adding a GUI to track elevators and to implement timing mechanism to measure how long the elevators take to services requests.

 ## Issues to address
 ### Iteration 1 issues